mrzjy/GenshinStyleChatWebUI/README.md

 # GenshinStyleChatWebUI
-A simple but lore-friendly web UI for chatting with Genshin Impact characters.
+A simple but lore-friendly web UI for chatting with Genshin Impact characters, with a dynamic background (a video).

 <div align=center><img src="./assets/demo.png"/></div>